-I. INTRODUCTION
+I. Introduction

-This Statement of Incompatible Activities is intended to guide officers and employees of the San Francisco Board of Appeals ("Department") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
-For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive secretary ("director") and a member of the Board of Appeals; and "employee" shall mean all employees of the Department.
+This Statement of Incompatible Activities is intended to guide officers and employees of the General Services Agency ("GSA" or "Agency") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
+This Statement covers all officers and employees of the 311 Citizen Service Call Center, Animal Care and Control, Central Shops, City Administrator's Office, Office of Contract Administration/Purchasing, Convention Facilities, County Clerk, Grants for the Arts, Immigrant Rights Commission, Mayor's Office on Disability, Office of the Chief Medical Examiner, Office of Labor Standards Enforcement, Office of Public Finance, Real Estate Division, Reproduction and Mail Services, Risk Management, and Treasure Island Operations.
+For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive director ("director") of the Agency; a department head, division head or office head in the Agency; or a member of the Immigrant Rights Commission; and "employee" shall mean all employees of the Agency.

-This Statement is adopted under the provisions of San Francisco Campaign & Governmental Conduct Code ("C&GC Code) section 3.218.
+This Statement is adopted under the provisions of San Francisco Campaign & Governmental Conduct Code ("C&GC Code") section 3.218.
 Engaging in the activities that are prohibited by this Statement may subject an officer or employee to discipline, up to and including possible termination of employment or removal from office, as well as to monetary fines and penalties.
 (C&GC Code § 3.242; Charter § 15.105.)
 Before an officer or employee is subjected to discipline or penalties for violation of this Statement, the officer or employee will have an opportunity to explain why the activity should not be deemed to be incompatible with his or her City duties.
 (C&GC Code § 3.218.)
 Nothing in this document shall modify or reduce any due process rights provided pursuant to the officer's or employee's collective bargaining agreement.

-In addition to this Statement, officers and employees are subject to Department policies and State and local laws and rules governing the conduct of public officers and employees, including but not limited to:
+In addition to this Statement, officers and employees are subject to Agency policies and State and local laws and rules governing the conduct of public officers and employees, including but not limited to: